deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ### Module auto-discovery

 [As mentioned earlier](#what-is-a-module-in-falcon) Falcon Server 3 modules can expose multiple things at once.
-In many cases the desired action is to expose just [Data Source](./data-sources) that implements resolvers for GraphQL schema.

-In that case all you have to do is to export a class that extends [DataSource](#todo link here)

-_(#TODO)_ auto discovery description
+The easiest way to extend Falcon Server with custom module is to extend the classes provided by Falcon Server and export these from a module.
+During startup Falcon Server will read everything from within that module and base on the types of exported things it will register these as proper things in IOC container.

+See examples of [Data Sources](./data-sources), [Event Handlers](./event-handlers), and [Rest Endpoint Handlers](./rest-endpoints) for the details.

 ### Manual binding for module

-_(#TODO)_ manual registration description
+When you need to add a custom behavior to Falcon Server which is more complex or when you need to control lifetime of the instances of your modules you might want to implement the module in a manual way.

+In that case you need to implement all the classes as usual and then use [Falcon Module](./falcon-module) to register these classes to be loaded and instantiated in a particular way.